 What makes the IDC MarketScape report special is that it represents well-researched IDC judgment about the market and specific vendors.
 IDC is a leading provider of market intelligence, and its quarterly storage tracker is an essential planning tool widely adopted by IT organizations and vendors alike.
 Building on its storage market expertise, IDC conducts user interviews, buyer surveys, and in-depth vendor discussions along with leveraging the input of a review board of IDC experts to formulate an accurate assessment of each vendor.
 The findings in this report are profoundly valuable to IT buyers, especially given the disruptive impact that flash memory and the cloud model are having on the storage market landscape.

-Three Key Observations
+Three Key Observations with Flash

 - AFAs will dominate primary storage spend in the enterprise by 2019.